wildonion/gem/README.md

 ### 🍔 Technical Features

+- an event managing and reservation system with reveal-role functionality

-- create crypto id or **EVM** based wallet to store onchain digital assets
+- crypto id or **EVM** based wallet to store onchain digital assets

 - buy, receive and sell in-app token using **Stripe** payment gateway and **NFT** based gift cards

-- create private galleries to sell **NFTs** in art work collections by inviting friends
+- multiple private galleries to sell **NFTs** in various art work collections by inviting friends

-- buy digital assets and **NFTs** using in-app token

 - chatroom launchpad to mint **AI** generated **NFTs** based on participants' chats